jlopezr/expression-builder-example/README.md

 ```

 1. First, we create the `AbstractFactory` that it is responsible of creating nodes.
 A concrete implementation of this interface must be provided by yourselves.
-On section
+On the next section,
-XXX, we will have a look on the basic implementation for this example, in the class `Factory`.
+we will have a look on the basic implementation for this example, in the class `Factory`.

 2. Next, we create a `ExpressionBuilder` passing our `Factory` to it.